 Responsible Employee.
 Individuals that have an obligation to report incidents of sexual harassment to Campus Security, the Sexual Harassment Review Committee, the Title IX Coordinator, or Deputy Title IX Coordinators.
 Certain individuals are exempt from reporting and may speak with a complainant in confidence.
 These individuals may maintain confidentiality unless there is a belief of imminent danger to the community or an individual.
-Exempt employees are Counseling and Student Health professional staff, the Director of Student Ministries, and Sentara Student Health Center personnel.
-All other individuals in employment or a volunteer capacity, part- or full-time at Virginia Wesleyan University are responsible for reporting.
+Exempt employees are Counseling Services professional staff, the Director of Campus Ministries, and Sentara Student Health

+Center personnel.
+All other individuals in employment or a volunteer capacity, partor full-time at Virginia Wesleyan University are responsible for reporting.

 Restitution.
-When the actions of a student results in damage, destruction, misuse, or misappropriation of another student or University property, the student may be assessed a reasonable fine for the cost for the repair or replacement of the property at the satisfaction of the impacted individual or the University.
+When the actions of a student result in damage, destruction, misuse, or misappropriation of another student or University property, the student may be assessed a reasonable fine for the cost for the repair or replacement of the property at the satisfaction of the impacted individual or the University.

 Restriction.
 Should it be determined that a student's presence on campus or in a certain area of campus such as a village or a hall poses a threat or jeopardizes the safety, well-being, or comfort of another community member or members, that student may be prohibited from visiting designated places for a stated period of time.
-Restriction may be part of sanctioning through the University's Community Arbitration System, but may also be enacted by the Vice President for Campus Life and Operational Management or designee given the circumstances.
+Restriction may be part of sanctioning through the University's Community Arbitration System, but may also be enacted by the Senior Vice President or designee given the circumstances.